 |Costs Associated with Buy-to-Let Mortgages|

 Our tariff of mortgage charges PDF link opens in a new window will detail any additional costs that may be applicable during the term of your mortgage.
-This will be provided with any Offer of Loan.
+This will be provided with any Offer.

 Other costs to consider: